sassoftware/restaf/packages/registerclient/README.md

 - logon - logon on to Viya server
 - list \<all\> - list current clientid.
 Use all option to include system clientids
 - delete clientid - delete the specified clientid( always returns 404 but work - no idea why)
-- add clienid \< options \> - add a new clientid
+- add clientid \< options \> - add a new clientid
+- details clientid - print details of selected clientid

 ### Options for the add command

 - -t  == grant type ==  typically one of these: password | implicit | authorization_code)
 - -s  == secret whatever you want(valid for password and authorization_code)
 - -r  == redirect_uri == valid for implicit and authorization_code(if multiple redirects seperate them by comma(,))

-## Coming soon

-- support for https
-- custom specificiation for the clientid's(see current default below)

 ## Notes